 |United Arab Emirates||US $314|

-The ITIL® Foundation, as mentioned earlier, is an entry-level certification, i.e., the first certification in a series and is fairly easy to clear.
-If the candidate has opted for a course and taken the time to prepare, they would definitely pass the ITIL® examinations.
-It is imperative that the candidate, however, completes the course.
+The ITIL® Foundation, as mentioned earlier, is the first one in a series and is fairly easy to clear.
+If the candidate has taken the time to prepare, they would definitely pass the ITIL® examinations.

 In the rare scenario that the candidate does fail, it is possible for them to buy a new exam voucher and give the exam again, or the candidate can appeal to the ATO for a re-evaluation of their answers for a nominal fee.
 The current re-evaluation fee stands at around US $100 - US $150 and the candidate is refunded the price if the outcome is favorable.
 However, if the outcome is not favorable, the candidate will lose the appeal fee and they will have to buy a new exam voucher.